-Most teenagers, as they undergo transition from childhood into adulthood, experience insecurities that lead them to believe the worst case scenarios for a variety of situations.
+Most teenagers, as they undergo the transition from childhood into adulthood, experience insecurities that lead them to believe the worst-case scenarios for a variety of situations.
 This inner voice is universal and it is there to protect us from danger.
-However that inner voice can often lead to anxiety, depression and anger and therefore interfere with a successful transition into secondary school, making new friends and being open to new experiences in general.
+However, that inner voice can often lead to anxiety, depression, and anger.
+Ignoring those emotions can interfere with a successful transition into secondary school and stand in the way of making new friends.

-Research in psychology has shown that our thoughts determine how we feel emotionally and physically and how we behave.
-The good news is, that the inner voice and harmful thinking patterns can be changed.
-As a parent/guardian we can help teens to understand that their inner voice can be changed and in turn they will feel more confident and experience less anxiety and depression.
+Research in psychology has shown that our thoughts determine how we feel emotionally, how we feel physically, and determines how we behave.
+The good news is, that the inner voice and harmful thinking patterns can be challenged and changed.
+As a parent/guardian, you can help your teens to understand their inner voice and can help them to change it, which will enable them to feel more confident and experience less anxiety and depression.

-How our thoughts affect our feelings and behaviors is a foundational principle of Cognitive Behavioral Therapy (CBT), which is the form of therapy I practice.
-CBT teaches you how to recognise unhelpful negative self-talk, to tune in on how it makes you feel and behave, and then to challenge those thoughts to come up with a more realistic thought.
+How our thoughts affect our feelings and behaviors is a foundational principle of Cognitive Behavioral Therapy (CBT).
+CBT teaches you how to recognise unhelpful negative self-talk, tune in on how it makes you feel and behave, and then challenge those thoughts to come up with a more realistic thought.

 There are different types of unhelpful thought patterns.
-One of the most prevalent that teens engage in is “Catastrophising”.
-To do this is to come to the worst possible conclusion without any evidence.
+One of the most prevalent thoughts that teens engage in is “Catastrophising”, which is coming to the worst possible conclusion without any evidence.

-As a parent you can help your teen to find a more realistic way of thinking about the situation.
-The idea is not to squash and dismiss those thoughts, but rather have a closer look at them.
-Help you child to write the thoughts down and then ask questions such as “remember when you started your summer camp (or any other activity where they didn’t know many other children), how did you manage to make friends?”
+Help your child to write the thoughts down and then ask questions such as “remember when you started your summer camp (or any other activity where they didn’t know many other children), how did you manage to make friends?”

-Or let them think about times when they were able to show their strengths.
-Gather as much evidence that you can where the child has shown to be able to find their way, make friends etc.
+Or ask them to think about times when they were able to show their strengths.
+Gather as much evidence that you can when your child has shown coping skills, found their way, made friends etc.

-Parents can take part in practicing this skill themselves, and act as role models and show their teens how to question unhelpful thoughts by looking at evidence for and against it and come up with an alternative.
+Parents can take part in practicing this skill themselves, act as role models, and show their teens how to question unhelpful thoughts by looking at evidence for and against it and coming up with alternatives.